Jighdan/tic-tac-toe/README.md

 # Tic-Tac-Toe
 A simple tic-tac-toe game.
-Made for practice purposes.
+Made for practicing concepts such as:

+- Object-Oriented Programming.
+- UML Modeling

 [Check the game rules.](https://en.wikipedia.org/wiki/Tic-tac-toe)